JaBarosin/NodeApp/README.md

 This demo sends alerts to Slack, but plugins to logstash, jira, or wherever you'd like to send a message to can be substituted.
 Here are the Slack configuration steps if interested: https://plugins.jenkins.io/slack/#bot-user-mode

 Here is a snipit of the stage that is used to run cbctl:
-  - Note: cbctl_validate_helper.py can be found in the above jenkins repo inside the 'app' folder

 ```
 stage('Validate image') {